bfeitknecht/vault/sem3/DMath/VRL/notes/propositions.md

 > [!example]+ Example
 > - 91 is a prime number (has no divisors except 1 and itself, i.e. 91)
 > 	- Is it a mathematical proposition?
+Yes
-> 	- Do we understand the proposition?
+> 	- Is it understood?
+Yes
-> 	- Is it true / false?
+> 	- Is it true / false? $7 \cdot 13 \implies$ False
 > -